WSFA: News operation

 Local programming includes WSFA's major commitment—regional and local news—with shows such as Alabama Live, WSFA 12 News First at 4, WSFA 12 News at 6, and WSFA 12 News at 10.

-As the only VHF station in town for 31 years, WSFA has been the dominant news station in Montgomery for as long as records have been kept.
-It has always aired a considerable amount of news programming for what has always been a small market (it is currently the 118th market).
-Today, WSFA airs over thirty hours of local newscasts per week, far and away the most of any station in Montgomery.
+As Montgomery's only VHF station for 31 years, WSFA has been a leading source of local news in the market since rating records have been kept.
+The station airs a significant amount of news programming despite Montgomery's small market size (it is currently the 121st market nationally).
+As of 2026, WSFA airs over thirty hours of local newscasts per week, far and away the most of any station in the market.

 News programming is also on the subchannel during the time that its primary channel is airing network programming.

 Not long after the Gaylord family bought the station in 1955, they dispatched Frank McGee, top anchorman at company flagship WKY-TV (now KFOR-TV) in Oklahoma City, to Montgomery as News Director.
 Under McGee, WSFA gained a national reputation for its coverage (fed periodically to the network) of local events in the Civil Rights Movement such as the Montgomery bus boycott of 1955 involving Rosa Parks and the varied activities of Martin Luther King Jr. during his pastorate at Dexter Avenue Baptist Church.
 McGee eventually joined NBC News as a correspondent and hosted Today from 1971 until his death in 1974.
 By the time Liberty bought WSFA in 1959, it had developed an image as a news-intensive station.
 Wanting to repeat WSFA's success, Liberty began developing strong news departments at its other stations as well.